Glossary

 - Health and safety provisions.

-You must also be alert to any residual risks that pop up as you progress.
-Risk assessment isn’t limited to worker accidents and property damage.
-It must account for financial and time-related hazards as well.
+Stay alert, too, for the residual risks that surface as a project moves along.
+Risk assessment isn't limited to worker accidents and property damage.
+It has to account for financial and time-related hazards as well.

 Permits Management

-Construction sites require a treasure trove of permits for each and every unique hazard.
-These can include roof access, hot works, access restrictions, and asbestos remediation.
-These permits are as useful to you as they are to regulators, though.
+Construction sites demand a treasure trove of permits, one for nearly every distinct hazard.
+The list runs to roof access, hot works, access restrictions, and asbestos remediation, among others.
+These permits serve you as much as they serve the regulators.

-They help you to check that your contractors are qualified for the job at hand.
-They also give you a safety structure to work from.
-Think of permits as the cheat codes of the construction world.
-They might take up a lot of your time, but they can save more hours than they consume.
+They let you confirm that your contractors are qualified for the job at hand, and they give you a safety structure to build from.
+Think of permits as the cheat codes of the construction world: they take up time, but they tend to save more hours than they cost.

 Contract Negotiation

-There can be no construction site without a tender, and it’s partly up to you to secure one.
-The negotiation of your contract will require you to wrestle with the details of the job.
-Once you have a comprehensive understanding of the work and materials required, you have the negotiation power to secure the most profitable terms.
+There's no construction site without a tender, and securing one is partly down to you.
+Negotiating the contract means wrestling with the fine detail of the job.
+Once you fully understand the work and materials required, you hold the negotiation power to land the most profitable terms.

 Important Skills for Construction Manager